Sarvagya2009/AI_Energy_Hack/README.md

 ### Charging Strategy

-The system supports two charging optimization strategies:
+The system supports two charging optimization strategies. (this needs work as distance must also be taken into account when planning charging stations):
 - **Time-optimal**: Prioritizes charging stations with highest power output
 - **Cost-optimal**: Prioritizes charging stations with lowest cost per kWh